 - We do not allow attempts to defame or defraud any financial, commercial or non-governmental agency.

 - We do not allow postings that suggest or encourage illegal activity.

 - We do not allow posts that could compromise TDLR investigations.

 - You participate at your own risk, taking personal responsibility for your comments, your photos, your username and any information provided.

-Users who repeatedly violate the posting policy may be blocked from TDLR’s Facebook page.
+Users who repeatedly violate the posting policy may be blocked from TDLR’s social media pages.

 TDLR’s social media pages are intended to make communication easier but they are not the appropriate venue for complaints about a specific individual, business or organization.
 We do not allow these types of complaints on TDLR’s social media pages.
 Instead, please use these resources:

 - Submit complaints about a specific TDLR employee, commissioner or advisory board member to TDLR’s customer relations representative, Gene Mays, by email at Gene.Mays@tdlr.texas.gov.

 Please view the following alternative pages for accessibility assistance.

 Fraud, waste, or abuse can be related to the expenditure of state funds for: